Renee Anthony Dee

 I’ve been a dabbling meditator throughout my life, never really gaining traction with a consistent practice that lasted for more than several months at a time.
 Transitional events in my life, juxtaposed with the examples of my grown children’s meditation practices, provided the sparks and fuel to rekindle my own interest in mindfulness.

 At my son’s suggestion, I attended a week-long retreat given by Shinzen Young at the Center for Mindful Learning in Vermont.
 This was my first silent retreat, and a deep dive into Unified Mindfulness techniques.
 It opened the door to a consistent and ever-evolving practice that has quickly transformed a passion to learn into a passion to share practice with others.
 I completed the Pathways Program and became a Unified Mindfulness Level 2 Coach.
-Soon after, I was invited to join the staff of Unified Mindfulness.
+Soon after, I was invited to join the staff of Unified Mindfulness on an ad hoc basis, working on various projects such as Immersion 2019.

 Teaching is in my DNA, and as my first career winds down, I find myself called to continue to create and facilitate connection through the training I’ve received in Unified Mindfulness.
 May it serve all beings.